jamie-mccann/pg-heatmaps/README.md

 The docker container will expose port 80 where the uvicorn server is running and the above run command will map it to your localhost 8080 port.

+## Issues
+Currently hosted on goodall on the upsc network.
+Must either be on eduroam or the UMU VPN.
+On Google Chrome you may have to set:

+`--unsafely-treat-insecure-origin-as-secure=<goodall-domain>`

+as Chrome may block outgoing requests that result from UI interactions.